 8. Sheep can not care for themselves when wounded

-When a sheep gets a wound or bite, it can’t care for itself.
+When sheep get a wound or a bite, they can’t care for themselves.
 Other animals lick a wound until it heals, but not sheep.
 They need a shepherd to tend to their injuries.

-Many times there would be a salve that needed to be put on a sheep’s leg and binding of the wounds.
+Many times there would be a salve that needed to be put on their leg and possibly binding of the wounds.
 A good shepherd would look after the wound constantly until it was healed completely.

-Oh, how he wants to look after our wounds and treat it with salve and bind it up.
+Oh, how He wants to look after our wounds and treat it with salve and bind it up.
 Often we are brokenhearted and need His healing, but we won’t let Him touch us.
 This is why God compares us to sheep in the Bible.

 “He heals the brokenhearted and bandages their wounds” (Psalms 147:3).

-In the Bible, sheep represent purity and innocence.
+In Christianity, sheep symbolize gentleness, purity, and innocence.
 It was the lamb that was sacrificed at Passover because it represented the Lamb of God–flawless, pure, and holy.
 It wasn’t a goat or any other animal.

 And He’ll “separate the people one from another as a shepherd separates the sheep from the goats” (Matthew 25:32).